luvisuttoalberto/take_it_easy/README.md

 It consists in an implementation of the original board game *"Take it Easy"* by *Peter Burley* for sole educational purposes, no copyright infringement is intended.
 The authors of this project are **Alberto Luvisutto**, **Nicolas Plasencia**, **Michele Rispoli** and **Azad Sadr**.

+## Launching the game
+Download the repository, then navigate to the folder and execute `gradlew.bat runTie` (or `gradlew runTie` on Linux) to launch the game.

 ## How to play
 The game consists in placing hexagonal tiles on a board with 19 hexagonal slots.
 Each tile displays three values, one on the *top* (1,5 or 9), one on the *bottom-left* (2,6 or 7) and one on the *bottom-right* (3,4 and 8), and there are 27 possible tiles, corresponding to all the possible combinations of these values.